ZentaChain/Zentachain/README.md

 ## Zentanode

-Zentanode is an offline-to-offline hardware node miner that allows users to communicate offline.
+Zentanode is a device that allows users to communicate offline.

 [Zentanode](https://github.com/ZentaChain/Zentanode)